 ~~~~~~~~~~^^^^^^^^^^^^^^^^^^

 KeyError: 'MOLLIE_API_KEY'Flat plan price.
 Whether your functions handle a thousand or a hundred million requests this month, the bill is the same.
-Each tier gets faster cold starts and more memory.

-Free tier, no credit card.
+See what each plan includes →Free tier, no credit card.
 Sign up, paste a handler, get an HTTPS URL.

 Get started free